Virginia

 Restorative Requirements

-You can’t vote while incarcerated, while on probation, or while on parole.
+If convicted of a felony, you can’t vote while incarcerated, while on probation, or while on parole.
 Your right to vote can only be restored by the Governor.
-However, this process is effectively automatic for anyone who has been released from prison.
-This is subject to change under future Governors, this page will be updated as needed.
+This is subject to change under future Governors and this page will be updated as needed.

 You are able to pre-register: